MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeploymentPackage.md

 ```

 ### -InputObject

-Specifies a **CMSoftwareUpdateDeploymentPackage** object.
-To obtain an **CMSoftwareUpdateDeploymentPackage** object, use the [Get-CMSoftwareUpdateDeploymentPackage](Get-CMSoftwareUpdateDeploymentPackage.md) cmdlet.
+Specify a deployment package object to modify.
+To get this object, use the [Get-CMSoftwareUpdateDeploymentPackage](Get-CMSoftwareUpdateDeploymentPackage.md) cmdlet.

 ```yaml
 Type: IResultObject